DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-how-can-you-create-an-effective-learning-environment/autumn-week-7-ect-theory.md

 - do you have high behavioural and academic expectations for all your pupils or do your behavioural and academic expectations differ for different pupils?
-- why do you think this is and what impact might this be having on your pupils’ progress and outcomes?
+- why do you think this is and what impact might this be having on your pupils' progress and outcomes?

 Record your reflection in your notepad.

 ## Holding high expectations for contributions and engagement

 Setting clear expectations helps to communicate to your pupils what you expect of them.
 Through doing this, you can convey the values of your classroom and school, which can help to improve the learning environment and culture.
 You should spend some time considering what your behavioural and academic expectations are.
-It might be useful to discuss these with your mentor to ensure they are fitting and align with your school’s behaviour policy.
+It might be useful to discuss these with your mentor to ensure they are fitting and align with your school's behaviour policy.

 When considering the level of concentration and contributions that you expect from your pupils, it is helpful to consider the concept of ratio.
 This can be broken down into two parts: